 Applications for viewing access

 Applications to view files must be submitted in writing via Online access to the Swiss Federal Archives: application to view.
 The Swiss Federal Archives will clarify in a first step whether state security files on a specific person or organisation exist.
 If this proves to be the case and the files are still subject to a retention period, the SFA will forward the application to the relevant authority.
 The authority reserves the right to obtain additional information from the applicant with regards to the purpose of obtaining access to the files or the consent of the persons to whom they relate ("Declaration of Consent").
 Anyone wishing to view their own state security file should also enclose a copy of their identity card or passport.
 Processing an application will usually take four to six weeks.
 Applicants can submit a complaint in the event their application is rejected.

 Research: from file to dossier

 If the application is approved, the state security files can be viewed in the reading room of the Federal Archives.
-The applicant can then locate the documents to which the files bears references on the basis of the details recorded in the file and the help of the "Local Swiss Archives".
-These – under the circumstances very time-consuming – researches will need to be carried out by the researchers themselves.
+The applicant can then locate the documents to which the files bears references on the basis of the details recorded in the file and the search in the online access of the SFA.
+These researches will need to be carried out by the researchers themselves.
 An additional written application is required to consult dossiers that are still subject to a retention period.

 Example of a state security file

 The left-hand column of the index card indicates the file reference number of the dossier in which the registered document is filed.
 However, the subject-matter of the dossier does not necessarily reference the registered person or organisation.
 Only file references noted in the field at the top right reference a dossier whose title contains the name of the registered person or organisation.